 - Replacements Day - a day when students bring to school things they have no use of at home and exchange them with other children.

 - Application for finding the vehicle in the parking lot - an application that interacts with a sensor in the vehicle, and when running the application, a map of the parking lot is displayed and the vehicle is marked on it.
 This makes it easy to find the car.

 - Vehicle sensor installation that will prevent the vehicle from driving until everyone is strapped in, and that way, fewer people will be injured in the event of accidents.

 - Application for the school's website - most students prefer to log on to the site using a cell phone rather than a computer.
 Advantages: the application will contribute to students' access and availability of the site.

 - A device to keep the car at a consistent normal heat to prevent repeated deaths of babies forgotten in vehicles.

 - Activity Day - a day when students in the 6th-8th-grades prepare fun sporting activities for young students in the 1st-5th-grades.

 - Study competition - possible in math, spelling words in Arabic or English.

-- Tables with storage compartments - so that students will not have to carry heavy bags. - This project came to the realization and received a lot of attention at school.
+- Tables with storage compartments - so that students will not have to carry heavy bags. - This initiative came to the realization and received a lot of attention at school.
 Click on the link and read about it.

 - Comb with hair gel - so it is possible to apply gel on your hair more easily.